saramezuri/gm-time-series-analysis/README.md

----
-title: "A Time Series Analysis of General Motors Company Monthly Sales in the US Market"
+# A Time Series Analysis of General Motors Company Monthly Sales in the US Market
-author: "Sara Mezuri"
-date: "2023-04-24"
-output: pdf_document
----
+## by Sara Mezuri

-# Introduction
+## Introduction

 The American automotive industry is known to be one of the largest and most competitive markets globally, where General Motors Company is among the leading players who have been competing against each other for decades.
 The aim of this project is to perform a time series analysis of the General Motors Company monthly sales in the US market, for the past 2 decades which will provide insights into their market position, allowing us to uncover patterns, trends, and fluctuations within sequential data, enabling a deeper understanding of temporal relationships.
 It allows us to make predictions based on historical patterns, facilitating informed decision-making and strategic planning.
 This analytical approach is particularly valuable in forecasting future trends, identifying anomalies, and extracting meaningful insights from time-ordered datasets.